 Cataract surgery is not LASIK, a type of laser surgery in which the cornea is reshaped to improve vision.

 Your surgeon will make a small incision at or near your cornea and insert an instrument about the size of a pen tip to break up and remove the cloudy lens.
 Once the natural lens is removed, the IOL is inserted through the same incision and set into its permanent position.

 Cataract surgery is considered one of the safest and most effective medical procedures.
 More than 3 million(1) cataract surgeries are performed each year in the United States alone.
-But not every cataract surgery is the same.
+Not every cataract surgery is the same, though.
 Your doctor may choose one of three options for removing your cataract:

 Phacoemulsification.
 This technique is the most advanced and most commonly used.
 It requires a very small incision on the side of the cornea (an eighth of an inch or smaller).
-Because of the size and location of the incision, stitches are rarely needed, and the eye heals rapidly.
-Of patients who undergo phacoemulsification, more than 97 percent experience no complications.(1)
+Due to the size and location of the incision, stitches are rarely needed, and the eye heals rapidly.
+Out of patients who undergo phacoemulsification, more than 97 percent experience no complications.(1)

 Intracapsular surgery.
 The earliest cataract surgeries performed hundreds of years ago involved this procedure, where both the lens and the capsule are removed.
 Today Intracapsular surgery is hardly ever performed, even in developing countries, and is generally reserved for cases in which the lens has dislocated because of injury and an accompanying disease.

 Depending on the severity of your vision loss, you may be able to take some simple steps to delay surgery.
 Options include getting a new pair of prescription eyeglasses and increasing your home lighting.
 You may also reduce glare indoors by repositioning lights or outside by wearing polarized sunglasses.